Doxense/foundationdb-dotnet-client/README.md

 > In order to run the tests, you will also need to obtain the 'fdb_c.dll'/`libfdb_c.so` native library.

-You can either run the tests from Visual Studio or Visual Studio Code, using any extension (like Resharper), or from the command line via `dotnet test`.
+You can either run the tests from Visual Studio or Visual Studio Code, using any extension (like ReSharper), or from the command line via `dotnet test`.

 > WARNING: All the tests try to run in a dedicated subspace, but there is a possibility of data corruption if they are running against a test or staging cluster!
 You should run the test against a local cluster where all the data is considered expandable!